awesome-astra/docs/docs/pages/tools/integration/pentaho.md

 ---
 title: "Pentaho"
 description: "Pentaho Data Integration (PDI) provides the Extract, Transform, and Load (ETL) capabilities that facilitate the process of capturing, cleansing, and storing data using a uniform and consistent format that is accessible and relevant to end users and IoT technologies."
-tags: "integration, middleware, python, IoT"
+tags: "jdbc, third party tools, etl"
 icon: "https://awesome-astra.github.io/docs/img/pentaho-data-integration/logo-pentaho.png"
 developer_title: "Hitachi"
 developer_url: "https://sourceforge.net/projects/pentaho/"